MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/hcn/hcn-declaration-handles.md

 ## HCN_Endpoint

-An HCN Endpoint is an entity that is used to represent an IP endpoint on an HCN network and its associated system resources and policies.
+An HCN Endpoint is an entity that's used to represent an IP endpoint on an HCN network and its associated system resources and policies.
 An HCN endpoint typically consists of:

 - A set of metadata (ID, name, parent network ID)
 - Its network identity (IP address, MAC address)